 There’s a lot of talk on the ISS website about “realising potential” in each and every student.
 The school sets out to achieve this by keeping class sizes small, with as few as eight students per class.
 There’s also an excellent student support system, including an onsite student counsellor, university advisor, guardianship and boarding services, pastoral care programme, and an after-school ROW (Reading, Organisation, Writing) club for learning support.

 ISS also delivers a strong and established English as a Second Language programme.
 Each students' level of English language proficiency and progress is closely monitored with a differentiated approach taken for each and every student.
-At the MYP level, ISS has the Preparatory Course for High School, a one-year preparatory course of study that prepares students with limited academic English for entry for entry into either IBMYP 4 or 5 (Grades 9 and 10) and subsequently to gain entry into the IB Diploma programme (Grades 11 and 12).
-Students undergo intensive English instruction at the same time as they learn core secondary subjects such as mathematics, science, humanities and elective subjects such as the arts and physical education.
+At the MYP level, ISS has the Preparatory Course for High School, a one-year preparatory course of study that prepares students with limited academic English for entry into either IBMYP 4 or 5 (Grades 9 and 10) and subsequently to gain entry into the IB Diploma programme (Grades 11 and 12).
+Students undergo intensive English instruction at the same time as they learn core secondary subjects such as mathematics, science, humanities, and elective subjects such as the arts and physical education.

 As stated in the parent-student handbook, students are expected to take at least one co-curricular activity (CCA), commit to a community service project, act as a buddy for new students, recycle materials, e-waste, spend time with others during breaks – and get plenty of sleep.
 (All parents will happily support that one!)

 ISS expects learning to continue beyond the classroom, Grades 6 and 7 should complete one hour’s homework plus reading daily, and Grade 8-plus up to 90 minutes’ homework plus reading daily.
 There’s also an academic honesty code and a house system to encourage healthy competition.
 It all makes ISS feels like a very traditional school – and one with a close-knit community that can be so appealing to expat families.